-The Cancer Financial Assistance Coalition (CFAC) is a consortium of organizations aimed to help cancer patients manage the financial challenges that they may face with a cancer diagnosis.
+The Cancer Financial Assistance Coalition (CFAC) is a consortium of organizations that help patients manage financial challenges that can emerge as a result of a cancer diagnosis.

 - Government Programs – Check into a government program to see if you may qualify.
 State government programs may be able to assist with medical and living expenses if eligibility requirements are met.

-- Voluntary Organizations – Voluntary organizations may offer assistance with child care, transportation, home maintenance needs.
+- Voluntary Organizations– Voluntary organizations may offer assistance with childcare, transportation, or home maintenance needs.
 Different organizations have different types and levels of assistance with eligibility/regulatory parameters.

-- Personal Financial Planning – Getting advice from a financial planner maybe a valuable appointment.
-An accountant can help guide you on income taxes, where qualifications for tax credits can be evaluated to reduce your taxes, especially if you have a significant amount of out of pocket medical expenses – medical deductions may apply.
-There are free or low-cost financial planning seminars as well, usually sponsored by investment management companies or even AARP.
+- Personal Financial Planning– Getting advice from a financial planner may be a valuable appointment.
+An accountant can help guide you on income taxes.
+Qualifications for tax credits can be evaluated to reduce your taxes, especially if you have significant out-of-pocket medical expenses, such as insurance deductibles.
+There are free and low-cost financial planning seminars as well, usually sponsored by investment management companies or even AARP.

-- Health Insurance – Your own health insurance benefit entitlements need to be carefully reviewed to best understand your policy’s coverage components.
-Talking to your insurance company through an assigned case manager will offer a more personalized way of providing individual assistance in answer questions.
+- Health Insurance– Your own health insurance benefit entitlements need to be carefully reviewed to best understand your policy’s coverage.
+Your insurance company case manager can offer more personalized assistance with answering questions.

-- Finding help in your community through local organizations, advocacy organizations, as well as reading Cancer.net’s new patient guide to financial help: “Managing the Cost of Cancer Care, published by the American Society of Clinical Oncology.
+- Patient Guide— Read Cancer.net’s new patient guide to financial help: “Managing the Cost of Cancer Care,” published by the American Society of Clinical Oncology.

 - American Cancer Society